Flying Sprints Guide + 3 Flying Sprints Workouts For All Runners

 A good rule of thumb for progressing flying sprinting workouts for an athlete is to increase the distance for a flying sprint by no more than 10% from week to week.

-This will help the runner stay focused on proper sprint mechanics and technique without becoming overtaxing for the nervous system or muscular system, either of which can cause the sprinting form to break down.
+This will help the runner stay focused on proper sprint mechanics and technique without becoming overtaxing for the nervous or muscular systems, which can cause the sprinting form to break down.

-As with any maximum velocity sprinting or high-intensity speed training, the risk of injuries with flying sprints is relatively high, which is why you want to be especially mindful not to overdo how much you program flying sprints into speed workouts and use a gradual progression with flying sprint distances in training.
+As with any maximum velocity sprinting or high-intensity speed training, the risk of injuries with flying sprints is relatively high, which is why you want to be especially mindful not to overdo how much you program flying sprints into speed workouts and use a gradual progression.

-Most coaches recommend no more than 2 to 3 flying sprint workouts per week, building up the frequency, distance, and number of reps for flying sprint training.
+As a certified running coach myself, I recommend no more than two flying sprint workouts per week, building up the frequency, distance, and number of reps for flying sprint training.

-You can learn more about the best sprinting drills here.
+You can learn more about the best sprinting drills in our next guide:

 Leave a Comment